Chethandc2014/swagger-wiki/API-Declaration.md

 An example api is below, with some sections omitted:

 ```
-  apis:[
+  "apis":[
     {
-      path:"/pet.{format}/{petId}",
+      "path":"/pet.{format}/{petId}",
-      description:"Operations about pets",
+      "description":"Operations about pets",
-      operations:[
+      "operations":[
         {
-          httpMethod:"GET",
+          "httpMethod":"GET",
-          nickname:"getPetById",
+          "nickname":"getPetById",
-          responseClass:"Pet",
+          "responseClass":"Pet",
-          parameters:[ ... ]
+          "parameters":[ ... ]
-          summary:"Find pet by its unique ID"
+          "summary":"Find pet by its unique ID"
-          notes: "Only Pets which you have permission to see will be returned",
+          "notes": "Only Pets which you have permission to see will be returned",
-          errorResponses:[ ... ]
+          "errorResponses":[ ... ]
         }
       ]
     }